 • Whole milk: Using whole milk makes the most tender, wonderful rolls, but 2% or even skim milk will work if that’s all you have on hand.

-• Butter: The added butter to the roll dough makes them wonderfully buttery and rich.
+• Salted butter: The added butter to the roll dough makes them wonderfully buttery and rich.
 Plus, you will brush some extra melted butter on top of the rolls right as they come out of the oven for a buttery taste to every bite.

 • Flour: I think bread flour is best for these rolls since it makes them a bit chewier, but all-purpose will work just fine if that’s what you have on hand.
 I’ve made it both ways and the difference is slight, so don’t make an extra trip to the store if you don’t have bread flour for this Texas Roadhouse rolls recipe.